ppezzull/1balancer/packages/hardhat/contracts/portfolio/ARCHITECTURE.md

 * **DIA/Chainlink** – price feeds
 * **Chainlink Automation** – drift logs + time triggers
 * **EIP-1271** – contract signature validation for 1inch orders

+## Key concepts

+- Global rebalance — bring the whole portfolio back to target allocations across all assets.
+Stablecoins are aggregated and counted as a single slice (one unit) when computing required shifts.
+It can be triggered either by time (interval) or by drift (max deviation across assets).
+When triggered the balancer will generate orders (grid or rebalance orders) to move assets toward their targets.

+- Stable rebalance — monitors only the aggregated stable slice.
+It uses a fixed drift threshold of 0.01 (1e-2, i.e. 1%) as the trigger.
+When pairwise stable deviations exceed 0.01 the contract emits an event and will generate & submit orders to rebalance the affected stable tokens.